Celebrate the August birthday in your life with the gift of peridot birthstone jewelry!

-Vibrant yellow-green peridot is the birthstone for those born in the month of August.
-Known as a symbol of opportunity and prosperity, peridot is beloved by many.
-Read on to discover what makes peridots so enchanting.
+Known as a symbol of opportunity and prosperity, this vibrant yellow-green gemstone is beloved by many.
+Read on to learn more about what makes peridots so enchanting!

 All peridots came to exist on Earth in one of two ways: they either formed deep underground at high temperatures or caught a ride on flaming meteorites (called pallasite meteorites).
 Peridot from asteroids is extremely rare and valuable, but lucky for us, the United States has a steady supply of peridots made underground.
 Brilliant Earth sources our stunning peridots from the San Carlos Reservation in Arizona, where Native American community members revere the land and use low-impact mining techniques.
 These gemstones provide Native Americans with safe, secure livelihoods in an otherwise isolated area.